Call automation for data driven teams | FreJun

 Getting started with cloud telephony is much simpler as all you need is a VoIP service provider and a reliable broadband connection.
 On the other hand, the traditional PBX system presents a steeper challenge in terms of initial setup.
 There are also high upfront costs involved in it.
 In a typical PBX setup, a telephone provider first visits your location and installs stationary equipment.
 You have to pay both for the labor and for the equipment installed.
 Also, in the long run, if something breaks or overheats or does not function properly, repairing them is not only costly but also can take a toll on your productivity.

-Traditional PBX systems make long-distance calls quite expensive, and adopting advanced features like HD audio or call analytics can empty your coffers.
+Traditional PBX systems drive up the cost of long-distance calls and adopting advanced features like HD audio or call analytics can quickly deplete your budget.

 Also, if your company is growing, then your phone system has to scale too.
 Scaling a PBX system means adding more equipment, which can add up to upfront costs considerably.
 But while using a cloud telephony system, you can scale up at a fraction of the cost because there’s no hardware involved.